 But the truth of the matter is, most people who are lactose intolerant can have some dairy .

 Let me say that again.
 Most people who are lactose intolerant can have dairy!
 Even those who are lactose intolerant do produce lactase – the enzyme required to break down lactose.
-The problem of course is that they don’t produce as much sufficient amounts to digest unlimited amounts of dairy.
+The problem of course is that they don’t produce enough lactase to digest unlimited amounts of dairy.
 So, the “trick” is choosing what kind of dairy and what quantity can be tolerated.
 I can tell you from personal experience that it is more “art” than “science” – everyone is different and it does take some trial and error to find what works best.
-With my son “C” I started him off very slowly and started him with dairy products that contain small amounts of lactose such as aged hard cheeses and yogurt which contains live and active cultures that actually help with the digestion of lactose!
+With my son “C” I started him off very slowly and started him with dairy products that contained small amounts of lactose such as aged, hard cheeses and yogurt which contains live and active cultures that actually help with the digestion of lactose!
 I also didn’t give him dairy on an empty stomach – I generally would give him something with dairy later in the meal or for dessert –like this Cheesecake Tart with Fresh Berries.
 This Yogurt Cheese Tart with Fresh Berries is a great choice to start introducing dairy since it’s made with Lebne (aka yogurt cheese).
 Due to the active cultures in yogurt, even those who are lactose intolerant generally can have yogurt.
 So, what is Lebne or “yogurt cheese”?
 It’s just Greek style plain yogurt that has been drained.
 You can buy Lebne in Middle Eastern markets or in some larger grocery stores or you can make your own from plain Greek yogurt (as I did for this tart).
+Simple, summery and oh- so-tasty – even for those who “can’t have dairy!”

 This post was written while participating in my partnership with the National Dairy Council but as always, the opinions expressed are my own.